assmasterdeluxe/minecraft-among-us/README.md

 - Player deaths show in chat, **BUT IT DOES NOT SAY WHAT KILLED THEM** ;)

+- Essentially, players will all work together towards completing the hard tasks but eventually, imposters will sabotage the crewmates from completing them.

 **Setup:**

 + Load up a fresh/existing world. (ensure command blocks are turned on/are allowed)